RandomStuffs22/ProjectX/README.md

 * A lightweight and clean installation wizard which will guide you through ProjectX installation **Not included in GitHub version**
 * Stunning and comprehensible graphics
+* A new, stunning concept of popups, Mac inspired and with amazing styles and animations
 * Clean and intuitive User Interface
 * Iconic menu with jQuery-powered tooltip fired on hover, with any language and mobile support
 * CSS gorgeous radio buttons with rewritten HTML syntax designed for an intuitive and fast usage